Algorithmic Luckiness

 Scheffer, Tobias; Herbrich, Ralf

-Unbiased Assesment of Learning Algorithms Inproceedings
+Unbiased Assesment of Learning Algorithms Proceedings Article

 In: Proceedings of the International Joint Conference on Artificial Intelligence, pp. 798–803, 1997.